 Doing It for the Art: Chaplin was notorious as being a maddeningly perfectionist filmmaker.
 For instance, he made his leading lady, Edna Purviance, do so many takes eating beans that she was physically ill.
 To his credit, Chaplin was even rougher on himself; he did his famous boot eating scene in The Gold Rush so many times that he had to go to the hospital afterward.

 Early-Installment Weirdness: In his film debut, the short film Making a Living, Charlie appears as a con artist wearing a top hat with a drooping mustache.
 His iconic Tramp character debuted in Chaplin's second film, Kid Auto Races at Venice.
 Perhaps more surprisingly, in his first feature film, Tillie's Punctured Romance, made in late 1914 after the Tramp had become a huge breakout character, Charlie again plays a cynical con-artist type instead of the Tramp.

-Iconic Item: His bowler hat, toothbrush moustache and bamboo cane.
+Iconic Item: His bowler hat, big shoes, toothbrush moustache and bamboo cane.